-Let’s start with the basics: There are solvent-based and water-based intumescents which exist in the market.
+First off, let’s start with the basics: There are solvent-based and water-based intumescents that exist in the market and have for a significant period of time.
 Aside from the obvious comparisons between the two types, there are a number of other things people should know about water-based and not-for-steel intumescents.
 These include:

-- A new breed of intumescents are being made available which are suitable for application on timber (Aithon PV33)
+- That there are a new breed of intumescents now available that are suitable for application on timber (One example is Aithon pv33)

 - They are low VOC, making it more suitable to apply around other trades with minimal to no impact on work being done.
 This thus improves construction timelines making them more profitable.